Viola Davis Regrets ‘The Help’ Role

 The film received some mixed responses from critics upon its release.

-Ida E. Jones, the national director of the Association of Black Women Historians, criticised The Help when it was released seven years ago by claiming in an open statement posted to abqh.org that the movie “distorts, ignores, and trivializes the experiences of black domestic workers.”
+Ida E. Jones, the national director of the Association of Black Women Historians, criticized The Help when it was released seven years ago by claiming in an open statement posted to abwh.org that the movie “distorts, ignores, and trivializes the experiences of black domestic workers.”

-Since appearing in The Help, in addition to her role in ABC’s How To Get Away With Murder, Davis has enjoyed roles in big time movies such as Suicide Squad and Fences.
+Since appearing in The Help, in addition to her role in ABC’s How To Get Away With Murder, Davis has enjoyed roles in big-time movies such as Suicide Squad and Fences.
 Davis’s next big project is starring in Steve McQueen’s much-anticipated forthcoming film, Widows.